 Reviews the social and emotional development of school age children and the principles for understanding and guiding behavior.
 Dealing with challenging behaviors will be explored.
 Topics will include proactive positive behavior management, functional behavior assessment, and the acquisition and support of social skills.
-(3 lec) Prerequisites: ECE 110, ECE 117 or instructor permission
+(3 lec) Prerequisites: ECE 110 (ECED 110) and ECE 117 (ECED 117) or instructor permission to waive one of these required courses.

-EDB 121 Culturally Responsive Teaching in Classroom Environments
+EDB 121 (EDUC 121) Culturally Responsive Teaching in Classroom Environments

 Provides participants with an understanding of the nature and role of culture and identity and its intersection with teaching and learning.
 Participants will develop an awareness of cultural, racial, ethnic, and linguistic identities as well as concepts of equity, diversity, social justice, and inclusion.
 They will explore their own personal biases and culturally responsive teaching practices.
-They will focus on approaches to teaching and learning that consider the following: developmental and grade appropriateness; valuing students and the assets they bring to the classroom; connecting students' life experiences with what they are learning in the classroom; and how these approaches raise expectations and make learning relevant for all students.
+They will focus on approaches to teaching and learning that consider the following: developmental and grade appropriateness; valuing students and the assets they bring to the classroom; connecting students' life experiences with what they are learning; and how these approaches raise expectations and make learning relevant for all students.
+(3 lec)